zowe/docs-site/docs/user-guide/aboutthisdoc.md

-# Downloadable PDF file

-You can download this documentation for Zowe as PDF file.
-Click here to view and download the PDF file.

 # About this documentation

 This documentation describes how to install, configure, use, and extend Open Beta for Zowe.

 ## Who should read this documentation